Oral Health Care and Prevention

 How Do I Get Fluoride?

 Just drinking public water will provide a certain measure of fluoride protection.
 But for years, health professionals have endorsed the practice of supplementing our intake with certain dietary products, and topical fluorides in many toothpastes and some kinds of rinses.
-Certain beverages such as tea and soda may also contain fluoride.
+Certain beverages, such as tea and soda, may also contain fluoride.
 Certain kinds of dental varnishes and gels may also be applied directly to teeth to boost fluoride intake.

 Fluoride at Your Dental Office

 At each of your dental visits, until the age of 18, your dentist or hygienist will apply a fluoride treatment to your teeth.
-This concentrated fluoride should remain on your teeth for one minute and should not be rinsed away for at least a half an hour.
+This concentrated fluoride should remain on your teeth for one minute and should not be rinsed away for at least half an hour.
 This fluoride will strengthen the enamel and make your teeth more resistant to decay.

 Dental Sealants